GenKrit/Veritas_IITM-BS/README.md

 This project focuses on real-world system design, secure authentication, role-based authorization, and scalable content management, rather than demo-only features.

+### Note: Used GSAP and Framer motion for UI styling.

 ## 🌐 Overview

 Veritas Society is a discussion- and discourse-focused academic society.